 Lights Solution One of my lights is out.
 Check your F keys.
 F0 is the headlight (also controls the Back-up light) and F5 will toggle the Cab light and firebox light.
-F19 and F 20 will also toggle Train/No Train & Train Operation.
 None of my lights are on.
-Could be the same reason as "One of my lights is out" Check the state of F-Functions F19 and F20 or issue a Feature Reset using F28 Is the engine getting power?
+Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
 Motion Solution When I apply power and hit F3, my engine powers up but it won't move.
 This is normal, dial up the speed on your DCC controller to make your engine move.
 My engine hesitates at slow speeds.
 An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
-Be a little patient and let it run for a bit.
+Be patient and let it run for a bit.
 It should clear up shortly after lubricating and running.
 PFA Solution I hit F4 to start the PFA but the engine just keeps ringing its bell, that's all it'll do.
 Bring the engine speed to 0.
-You will now hear the station arrival sounds (pretty cool, huh?).
-Pressing F4 will cycle through the PFA sequence (check out the PFA section of the manual for more) Why does my engine run away all by itself after the PFA is over?
-This is normal.
-The engine will leave the station at the same speed it entered (when you hit F4 the first time).
-You can not control the speed of your engine while it's leaving the station until the bell stops ringing.
-Shut Down Solution Okay, I give up.
+Now press F4.
+You will now hear the station or yard arrival sounds.
+Pressing F4 will cycle through the PFA sequence (check out the PFA section of the manual for more) Shut Down Solution Okay, I give up.
 What do I have to do to shut it down?
 Well, you can either remove power from the track or press F3 again.
 Lost or Unknown Address Solution I can't call up my engine on the address I believe it to be set at Perform the 55-55-55 Reset instructions If you are trying to talk to an engine on its short address you may have set CV29 to activate long addressing.
 Try to get a hold of the engine on its last known long address Place the engine on the Programming Track output on your DCC system and write a value of 3 to CV1